-This applies to people over 18 years of age and young people in the transition from children's to adult services.
+This applies to people over 18 years of age.
 If a person over 18 is still receiving children's services and a safeguarding concern is raised, the matter is dealt with under safeguarding adults.
 In these cases, the response must involve the young person's practitioners from children's services as well as any other relevant professional or people who have a legitimate interest in their welfare (this may include relatives, friends, and carers).